Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Due to the training required to become an advanced user in a particular thaumaturgic craft, **no PC who does not have the Thaumaturge career can have more than *one* point in *any* thaumaturgic skill** unless agreed with the GM for story reasons (i.e. the PC goes through particular training over the course of the campaign).

-For casting the spells found in the *Genesys Core Rulebook*, players may disregard anything reading 'Arcane/Primal/Divine only' (for example, in both tables on p.216) and assume that these feats are possible, as long as they are not contradicted by this guide, and so long as the player has a sufficent in-game description of the action that is in-keeping with the flavour of their thaumaturgic abilities.
+For casting the spells found in the *Genesys Core Rulebook*, players may disregard anything reading 'Arcane/Primal/Divine only' (for example, in both tables on p.216) and assume that these feats are possible, as long as they are not contradicted by this guide, and so long as the player has a sufficient in-game description of the action that is in keeping with the flavour of their thaumaturgic abilities.
 For inspiration, players may wish to read Scott Zumwalt's [*A Beginner's Guide to Genesys Magic*](https://www.drivethrurpg.com/product/294931/Zynnythryxs-Guide-to-Magic-A-Beginners-Guide-to-Genesys-Magic).

 ---

 #### Artisanal (Agility)

-For many, thaumaturgy is not an theoretical science, or a weapon, but a craft.
+For many, thaumaturgy is not a theoretical science, or a weapon, but a craft.
 The geoempath's ability to sense subterranean formations as part of a mining operation, and the geothaumaturge's ability to turn rock to slurry in order to carry out that operation, is no abstract pursuit, but a part of their work.
 So too with many of the petit-bourgeois artisans of Brock Marsh, selling their thaumaturgic services to the public.
 Often, the use of thaumaturgy in this manner is a careful blend of coordination of both the body and mind, and training will involve practice rather than study.
 Such thaumaturgy might be better compared to blacksmithing or stoneworking rather than the wizardry of fairytales.

-The **Artisianal thaumaturgic skill uses the Agility characteristic**, reflecting the often physical nature of the training and practice of the user's craft.
+The **Artisanal thaumaturgic skill uses the Agility characteristic**, reflecting the often physical nature of the training and practice of the user's craft.

 A PC with at least one point in this skill gains access to the following spells: Attack, Augment, Barrier, Curse, Heal and Utility.